PseudoDevs/IamGhost/amd8.md

-Last updated: 2024-04-08 14:46:48
+Last updated: 2024-04-08 14:47:56
-Random Quote: It doesn't matter how much you push the envelope, it'll still be stationery. - Will Livingston
+Random Quote: Lily: "Just be yourself.
+Say something nice."Robin: "Which one?
+I can't do both." - Robin Scherbatsky